Table of Contents

 The Multan Stadium is up next, as far as capacity goes.
 Up to 30,000 spectators can be accommodated here in a venue that was opened as recently as 2001.
 In the inaugural international match at this ground, Pakistan took on Bangladesh in a test match in August of that year.

 The Multan Stadium has yet to host a T20 international at the time of writing, but there have been ODI matches, starting with a contest between Pakistan and Bangladesh in 2003.
+With international cricket now returning to Pakistan, this will surely become an important host venue for the shortest format of the sport.
+It’s home to the Multan Sultans in the PSL, so there are no issues with its ability to host T20 cricket.

 Day / night games can also be accommodated thanks to the installation of floodlights and the Multan Stadium has also recently returned to the schedules of overseas touring sides.